Clovaswki/note-App/README.md

 The frontend was built with the **ReactJS** library.
 The Api was built with **expressJS** framework using mongoDB database.
 The application's styling was done with **pure CSS** only.

-## Settings and compilation
+## Settings

 Here are the necessary dependencies for the project:

 -web application

     npx create-react-app project_name
+    npm install axios

-- for to create the webpack server
+- for to create the webpack server and some important libraries.

 -Api